The hidden risks of temporal resampling in clinical reinforcement learning: Results

 \subsection{Dataset generation}

-We conducted experiments in two simulated environments: LavaGap, a partially observable gridworld requiring navigation around hazards (Figure \ref{fig:lavagap-example}), and UVA/Padova, an FDA-approved clinical simulator for type 1 diabetes mellitus (T1DM).
-Both environments were implemented in two configurations: a regular version with fixed time steps and an irregular version where variable intervals mimic the sporadic nature of clinical interventions.
-From each irregular environment, we used an expert agent to generate an unprocessed dataset that preserves the true variable intervals between decisions.
+We conducted our primary experiments using 30 patients from the UVA/Padova Type 1 Diabetes Simulator~\cite{man2014uva}, an FDA-approved clinical simulator for type 1 diabetes mellitus (T1DM).
+This simulator is accepted as a substitute for pre-clinical animal research studies, including closed-loop ``artificial pancreas'' algorithm studies, prior to human clinical trials.
+It provides dataset generation as well as a ``gold standard'' environment in which to evaluate models prospectively.
+Preliminary validation of the methodology was also performed using LavaGap~\cite{chevalier2023minigrid}, a partially observable gridworld environment requiring navigation around hazards (see Figure~\ref{fig:lavagap_example}).
+Environments were implemented in two configurations: a regular version with fixed decision intervals and an irregular version with variable intervals that mimic natural clinical variation.
+Within each irregular environment, we pretrained an online RL model using proximal policy optimisation (PPO)~\cite{schulman2017proximal}.
+This agent acts as a simulated proxy for a competent clinician and is used to generate an unprocessed training dataset with variable intervals between decisions.
 The unprocessed dataset was then cloned and preprocessed into two variants: (1) a binned dataset, which downsamples observations and rewards via aggregation into broad, fixed time windows; and (2) an interpolated dataset, which upsamples the decision frequency such that a decision is recorded at every environmental time step.
 Full specifications and data generation details are provided in the Methods.